 RAFT, ERMA, and ERAP Application

-You can choose to start the application using either:
+You can choose to start the application process by using either:

 - the online application shown below, OR